 6. The University of Colorado Denver School of Medicine recognizes that residents enrolled in its programs are trainees, not employees.
 As such, applicants must be able to meet conditions of the institutional house officer (resident) training agreement.
 Specifically, residents in our program must be U.S. citizens, lawful permanent residents, refugees, asylees, or possess the appropriate documentation to allow residents to legally train at the UC School of Medicine.

 Download and complete the Psychiatry Fellowships Application Or you can go to the American Academy of Psychiatry and Law fellowship website and utilize the common application forms and instructions as provided at https://www.aapl.org/fellowship.
-Please submit the completed application via email or regular mail to the program coordinator.
+Please submit the completed application via email to the program coordinator.
 The form must be typed, not hand written.

 All applications must include the following: